-In less than two months, the British watchmaking brand will start selling their new Christopher Ward C8 UTC Worldtimer timekeeper.
-Styled as a pilot's watch and featuring an appealing combination of a robust Swiss made movement with their new distinctive approach to design, the new timekeeper seems to be well worth the serious chunk of cash that the watchmaker plans to charge for it.
+In less than two months, the British brand will start selling their 2016 Christopher Ward C8 UTC Worldtimer.
+Styled as an "aviator" and featuring an appealing combination of a robust Swiss-made movement with their new distinctive approach to design, the new timekeeper is well worth the serious chunk of cash that the watchmaker plans to charge for it.

-The new Longines Heritage 1969 (ref.
-L2.310.4.72.0) automatic wristwatch is the Swiss brand's yet another bold attempt at reintroducing one of their many classic models for the modern audience.
-The watch is relatively inexpensive, although definitely far from affordable (if 'affordability' for you is something in the range where Certina and Tissot usually operate.)
+The 2016 Longines Heritage 1969 (ref.
+L2.310.4.72.0) is yet another bold attempt at reintroducing one of their many classic models for the modern audience.
+It is relatively inexpensive, although definitely far from affordable (if 'affordability' for you is something in the range where Certina and Tissot usually operate.)
 It is also powered by a fine-tuned version of one of the most robust self-winding calibers ever produced by ETA.
-All things considered, the watch may become an instant hit among those in need of a dressy timekeeper with solid exterior and a bearable price tag.
+All things considered, the Heritage 1969 may become an instant hit among those in need of a dressy timekeeper with a solid exterior and a bearable price tag.

 Presented at Baselworld 2016, the new Victorinox Swiss Army Airboss Mach 9 Automatic Limited Edition (ref.
-241732) chronograph wristwatch somehow manages to combine more or less adequate pricing (especially after all the usual discounts that the Swiss-based brand is known for) with a fairly small lot of pieces destined to be manufactured and sent to select stores around the world.
+241732) chronograph somehow manages to combine more or less adequate pricing (especially after all the usual discounts that the Swiss-based brand is known for) with a fairly small lot of pieces destined to be manufactured and sent to select stores around the world.

 The Japanese brand has been in the business of (also) making GPS-equipped watches for quite some time now.
 Their new Citizen Promaster Navihawk Satellite Wave GPS (ref.
 CC9030-51E) is a fine example of how you can get a lot of experience, a block of high-grade steel, a handful of silicon parts and create an absolutely wonderful object that can be a watch, a gadget, and even a surprisingly low-priced fashion statement as well!